BaeBae33/qwen1.5-convertor/README.md

 # qwen1.5-convertor
-export qwen1.5 to onnx or tflite
+convert qwen1.5 to onnx or tflite

 ## Convert-Or-Download
 You can convert model or download from huggingface directly